d-run/drun-docs/docs/zh/docs/en/blogs/2025/inside-vllm.md

 You can enable this in vLLM by passing in a desired `guided_decoding` config.

-## Speculative Decoding
+### Speculative Decoding

 In autoregressive generation, each new token requires a forward pass of the large LM.
 This is expensive — every step reloads and applies all model weights just to compute a single token! (assuming batch size == 1, in general it's `B`)

-Speculative decoding [[8]](https://www.aleksagordic.com/blog/vllm#ref-8) speeds this up by introducing a smaller draft LM.
+[Speculative decoding](https://arxiv.org/abs/2302.01318) speeds this up by introducing a smaller draft LM.
 The draft proposes `k` tokens cheaply.
 But we don't ultimately want to sample from the smaller model — it's only there to guess candidate continuations.
 The large model still decides what's valid.

 Here are the steps: